How Does a PFFS Plan Work?

 By choosing a 2017 Today's Options PFFS plan, you'll get:

 Affordable coverage – low monthly premiums and cost sharing

 Preventive care at no cost - $0 copays for preventive screenings

 Freedom to choose providers – see doctors both in and out-of-network

 Drug coverage – plans available with comprehensive Medicare Part D prescription drug coverage in most locations

 Extra benefits and services not covered by Original Medicare

 Plus, a yearly limit on what you could pay out-of-pocket - so you're protected in the event that you have a significant health situation and expense.

 Enrollment disclaimer information:

 You must continue to pay your Medicare Part B premium.
 This information is not a complete description of benefits.
 Contact the plan for more information.
 Limitations, copayments, and restrictions may apply.
-Benefits, premiums and/or copayments/co-insurance may change on January 1 of each year.
+Benefits, premium and/or copayments/co-insurance may change on January 1 of each year.
 The Formulary, pharmacy network, and/or provider network may change at any time.
 You will receive notice when necessary.
-A Private Fee-for-Service plan is not Medicare supplement insurance.
-Providers who do not contract with our plan are not required to see you except in an emergency.